bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 When drawing the axes for your plot, Bokeh automatically determines the range each axis needs to cover in order to display all your values.
-For example, if the values on your y-axis are between 2 and 17, Bokeh will automatically create a y-axis that ranges from a little below 2 to a little above 17.
+For example, if the values on your y-axis are between 2 and 17, Bokeh automatically creates a y-axis that ranges from a little below 2 to a little above 17.

 To define the range for your axes manually, use the